 Paula Williams Madison.
-Ms. Madison was named a director of NCM, Inc. on March 3, 2014, filling the vacancy left by the resignation of Mr. Edward H. Meyer.
-Ms. Madison has served as Chairman and CEO of Madison Media Management LLC, a company that invests in emerging media, entertainment and communication businesses, since 2011.
+Ms. Madison was named a director of NCM, Inc. on March 3, 2014 filling the vacancy left by the resignation of Mr. Edward H. Meyer.
+Her current term expires in 2015.
+Ms. Madison has served as Chairman and CEO of Madison Media Management LLC, a limited liability company that invests in emerging media, entertainment and communication businesses, since 2011.
 From 2011 to 2014, Ms. Madison also was Chief Executive Officer of the Los Angeles Sparks, a WNBA professional women's basketball team.
 Prior to this role, Ms. Madison served as Executive Vice President of Diversity at NBCUniversal, as well as, Vice President of the General Electric Company, NBCUniversal's parent company at the time.
 Ms. Madison spent 22 years with NBCUniversal in various leadership positions and prior to that ran several different local affiliate television stations.